HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 > "Early on when Qtum was first being designed, the thought process was to build a business-ready blockchain that was versatile yet secure.
 To accomplish these motivations, Qtum chose the underlying UTXO (Unspent Transaction Output) model that Bitcoin is built on over the Accounts model that Ethereum style blockchains are built on." - [Dev Bharel](https://blog.qtum.org/qtums-utxo-design-decision-d3cb415a3a6e)

-The decision to use the UTXO model as the basis for the overall architecture was made because the it was viewed as "significantly securer" at the time of conception.
-On top of this UTXO layer QTUM enables "creating and executing smart contracts using the accounts model offered by Ethereum" through a construction they call the [*Account Abstraction Layer* (AAL)](https://blog.qtum.org/qtums-account-abstraction-layer-aal-explanation-143cb06cf08)
+The UTXO model was used as the basis for the overall architecture because it was considered "significantly securer" at the time of conception.
+On top of this UTXO layer, QTUM enables "creating and executing smart contracts using the accounts model offered by Ethereum" through a construction they call the [*Account Abstraction Layer* (AAL)](https://blog.qtum.org/qtums-account-abstraction-layer-aal-explanation-143cb06cf08)

-One paradigm that is applied in the AAL is combining UTXOs for a given contract in a new transaction as soon as there is more than one of them available to the contract code.
-Using the UTXO model as a base layer QTUM was also able to implement [BlackCoin's Proof of Stake Protocol](https://blackcoin.org/blackcoin-pos-protocol-v2-whitepaper.pdf) which requires parallel proofs and requires UTXO activity.
+AAL combines UTXOs for a given contract in a new transaction as soon as there are more than one of them available to the contract code.
+By using the UTXO model as a base layer, QTUM is also able to implement [BlackCoin's Proof of Stake Protocol](https://blackcoin.org/blackcoin-pos-protocol-v2-whitepaper.pdf), which requires parallel proofs and UTXO activity.

 ## Summary

-To finish off this article, let us recap what we covered.
+To finish off, let's recap what we've covered.
 We started by pointing out the similarities between the UTXO and account model.
-The blockchain can be considered a state machine independetly of the accounting scheme used.
-In both cases transactions trigger state transitions which happen in batches - with each new block added to the blockchain.
+The blockchain can be considered a state machine independently of the accounting scheme used.
+In both cases, transactions trigger state transitions in batches - with each new block added to the blockchain.

-In the UTXO model the movement of assets is recorded in the form of a directed acyclic graph made of transaction outputs.
+In the UTXO model, the movement of assets is recorded in the form of a directed acyclic graph made of transaction outputs.
 New outputs are added with each additional block.
-In the case of the account model balances are stored as a global state of accounts, kept by each node and updated with every block.
-This is more similar to a database.
+In the case of the account model, balances are stored as a global state of accounts, kept by each node and updated with every block.
+This is similar to a database.

-Transactions in the UTXO model are larger in size and place more burden on the user and its wallet compared to the simpler instructions for how to transition to the new state in the account model.
-A general difference lies in the UTXO model being a verification model compared to a computational model when accounts are used.
+Transactions in the UTXO model are larger in size and place more burden on the user and their wallet.
+The UTXO model is a verification model whereas the account model is a computational model.

-In terms of blockchain size account based systems offer benefits, because the state as well as transactions are smaller.
-The UTXO paradigm on the other hand makes scaling solutions like state- and payment channel constructions as well a sharding simpler.
+Account based systems offer storage benefits because the account's state and transactions are smaller.
+The UTXO is more efficient at simplifying scaling solutions like state and payment channel constructions, as well a sharding.

-When it comes to the privacy gurantees provided by each scheme both have pros and cons.
-On the one hand, linking transactions to a single user is often times easier in account based systems, which on the other hand offers better fungibility of assets.
+Both models have pros and cons regarding privacy.
+For example, the account model makes it easier to link transactions to a single user, but also offers more fungibility.

-Because the account model offers clear advantages when smart contracts should be supported by the blockchain in question many new smart contract platforms use hybrid models where UTXOs are used for balances and accounts are used for the contracts.
+The account model offers clear advantages in regards to smart contracts.
+Many new smart contract platforms use hybrid models where UTXOs are used for balances and accounts are used for the contracts.

-In the end it depends on the use case which model is better suited for the job.
-You can shoehorn most applications into one or the other balance model.
-The question is if you should do this, and why you would want to do this in the first place.
-Because we could not phrase it much better we want to finish this article with a quote:
+Deciding on which model to use depends on what job you are trying to perform.
+We'd like to finish this article off with a quote:

 > "Within cryptocurrency platforms, there are a diverse set of design concepts and technical mechanisms that go into the platform being able to function as a viable, secure, and usable system.
 The transaction models used by such platforms employ the use of cryptography to verify ownership of tokens across the network.
 The UTXO scheme works superbly for Bitcoin, while the Account Based model used in Ethereum is geared to supporting its more complex application and contract needs." - [Brian Curran](https://blockonomi.com/utxo-vs-account-based-transaction-models/)